 Projects to Improve Forest Health and Wildlife Habitat Announced

-NASHVILLE – The Tennessee Department of Agriculture’s Division of Forestry (TDF) and the Tennessee Wildlife Resources Agency (TWRA) have partnered with the Ruffed Grouse Society (RGS) to improve forest health and habitat for at-risk wildlife through forest restoration and management across the Cumberland Plateau.
-Visitors to Lone Mountain State Forest and Catoosa Wildlife Management Area will reap the benefits of healthy and thriving forests, enhanced wildlife viewing, and interpretive signage.
+NASHVILLE --- The Tennessee Department of Agriculture Division of Forestry (TDF) and the Tennessee Wildlife Resources Agency (TWRA) have partnered with the Ruffed Grouse Society (RGS) to improve forest health and habitat for at-risk wildlife through forest restoration and management across the Cumberland Plateau.
+Visitors to Lone Mountain State Forest and Catoosa Wildlife Management Area (WMA) will reap the benefits of enhanced wildlife viewing and interpretive signage.

-The partnership is led by RGS, which received a National Fish and Wildlife Foundation grant to implement Dynamic Forest Restoration Blocks to enhance shortleaf pine and oak forest habitat for ruffed grouse, golden-winged warblers, and other woodland and savanna-dependent species.
+The partnership is led by RGS, which received a National Fish and Wildlife Foundation grant to implement Dynamic Forest Restoration Blocks to enhance at least 10,000 acres of shortleaf pine and oak forest habitat for ruffed grouse, golden-winged warblers, and other woodland and savanna-dependent species.

 Lone Mountain State Forest and adjacent Catoosa Wildlife Management Area (WMA) are within the project area spanning Tennessee and Kentucky.
-Project partners will create, manage, and monitor areas known as dynamic forest restoration blocks to increase structural, age-class, and compositional diversity for healthy forests and abundant wildlife.
+Project partners will create, manage, and monitor dynamic forest restoration blocks to achieve desired conditions in shortleaf pine and oak forests and improve populations of focal wildlife species.
+These blocks are contiguously forested areas of at least 5,000 acres that are managed to increase structural, age-class, and compositional diversity for healthy forests and abundant wildlife.

 Blue flagging at Lone Mountain State Forest is evidence that inventory work is underway.
-During the course of this multi-year initiative, TDF’s Prescribed Fire Strike Team will implement prescribed burning on some areas of the state forest and WMA to encourage native vegetation to grow and to reduce wildland fire risk.
+During the course of this multi-year initiative, TDF’s Prescribed Fire Strike Team will implement prescribed burning on some areas of the state forest and WMA.
 Commercial timber harvests will also be conducted on some sites to diversify forest structure through thinning and regeneration treatments.
 Additional acreage will be improved through activities like controlling nonnative invasive species.

 Visitors to the state forest and WMA can expect to find signs describing treatment methods and benefits.
 Field days are also being planned to demonstrate these practices for landowners who share similar objectives for their property.
 There will be little impact to existing state forest trails other than temporary closures while some activities, like prescribed burns and regeneration harvest operations, are implemented.